You can think of your DIY home studio as an open, ongoing project, rather than a one-time investment.

 First you get all the music equipment and software you really need to make music, then improve your project studio slowly as you go along.
 You want to however research and plan your studio well before you start to purchase gear because mistakes could cost you dearly down the line.

 Your home studio set up can be painless, as long as you keep these guidelines below in mind before you start.

-Your Music Recording Computer
+1. A Music Recording Computer

-Your Recording Microphones
+5. Recording Microphones

 Your DIY Home Studio Monitor Set Up (Article on Sound-on-Sound web site.)

 Really bro?
 You got those tweeters pointing at your belly button?
 Lord have mercy!
 Yes, monitor placement is often overlooked in home studios.
 Good monitor placement that is.
 This article on SOS will ensure you make most of your expensive new studio monitors.